Emotional Support Animal (ESA)

 - Updated veterinary documentation for the ESA, and

-- Updated documentation from a mental health provider.
+- Updated documentation from the Handler's mental health provider.

 - Handler is responsible for assuring that the ESA does not unduly interfere with the routine activities of the residence or cause difficulties for students who reside there.

-- Excessive noises and behaviors such as barking and whining, chewing, scratching and aggression will not be permitted.
+- Excessive noises and behaviors such as barking, whining, chewing, scratching, and aggression will not be permitted.

 - The ESA should not have access to another person’s belongings or private space and should be kept clean.